Taj Falaknuma Palace

 Like much of India, the best time to visit Hyderabad is in the winter months between October and February.
 Summer usually starts in March and runs through until October with temperatures soaring in the daytime, accompanied by high humidity levels.
 The month of May is best avoided for this reason.
 The monsoons hit Hyderabad during June and September.

-Call us on to start planning your vacation to Taj Falaknuma Palace or take a look at our itineraries to Central India
+Call us on 020 3993 8476 to start planning your holiday to Taj Falaknuma Palace or take a look at our itineraries to India

 The Taj Falaknuma Palace has raised eyebrows after its delicate ten-year restoration.
 Exuding sheer opulence and regal splendour, the palace recreates the bygone lifestyles of the ruling Nizams and their stately visitors.